 By the time we found out just how really sick our unborn son was, I was about 4 months along in my pregnancy.
 As more people around me found out, they would tell me they were praying for us and the baby.
 I appreciated the prayers.
 I really did.
 Even though I knew God was in control, it meant the world to me to know I had such support in our family and friends.
 I still trusted God that everything was going to work out for the good, whatever that meant.

 As time wore on, I began getting concerned that people’s empathy, had turned to sympathy.
 People’s well-meaning words became harder for me to take.
-They were laced with love, but sorrow.
+They were coming from a place of love, but laced with sorrow.
 I tried to comfort and let them know I was still choosing to trust God, and I believed that He was going to honor our prayers.
-Time went on and nothing changed.
+Although … time went on and nothing changed.

 Due to all of the problems, I was going to see a doctor on a weekly basis.
-That meant frequent ultrasounds, OB appointments, and a neonatal specialist appointments.
-Every appointment I went to seemed to get worse news.
+That meant frequent ultrasounds, OB appointments, and neonatal specialist appointments.
+Every appointment I went to, we seemed to get worse news.
 There was not one single ounce of good news.
 I was about 24 weeks along when I had one particular heart-wrenching appointment.

 The sting of those words pierced my heart like daggers.
 “Not compatible with life.”
 Dear Lord, what are you doing here?
-I still trusted, but I also felt like this was getting to be too much to bear.
+I still trusted Him, but at the same time, I felt like this was getting to be too much for me to manage.
 I cried myself to sleep that night.

 A few days passed and it was time to go to my next ultrasound appointment.
-I asked God “With all of the prayers that are going up for this little guy, how come You aren’t moving?
-How come you haven’t fixed this yet?
+I asked God “With all of the prayers that are going up for this little guy, how come YOU aren’t moving?
+How come you haven’t FIXED this yet?
 How come?
 What are you waiting on?
-My heart is already broken.
-I trust you, but I am beginning to get weak.”
-In that moment, my hurt turned to anger.
+My heart is already BROKEN.
+I’m trying so hard to trust you, but I am beginning to get weak.”
+In that fearful moment, my hurt turned to anger.